danrot/master-thesis/02_state-of-the-art.md

 is also very important for documents and books or computer programs, which are probably the most complicated use case, since in a modern version control system many developers should be able to edit the same file at the same time.
+[see @raymond2015a]

 A term that all of these systems share is the unique revision number, but how this number is built differs from system to system.
 Possible ways to generate such a number are using an incremental system or generating a unique hash based on the content of the revision or a UUID.
-Usually the revision also contains a timestamp and the creator identified by an email address or some other unique identifier.
+Usually the revision also contains a timestamp and the creator, identified by an email address or some other unique identifier.

 ![Linear version history](diagrams/version_history_linear.png)